You only have seconds to get people talking about you, 8.25 seconds to be precise.

 Perhaps Divvy Parking here can give you some pointers with this corporate video.

-Taking help from Kasra Design, this business animation video talks about Divvy’s mobile app and how it solves challenges in commercial parking.
+Taking help from Kasra Design, this animated brand explainer video talks about Divvy’s mobile app and how it solves challenges in commercial parking.

 It prioritizes simplicity over drawn out technical jargon, without coming across as condescending.

-We get it: You want your videos to cover everything your audience needs.
+I get it: You want your animated videos for business to cover everything your audience needs.

 But when you focus on too many targets at once, you end up hitting none.

-The solution: Pick one specific problem that speaks to one target audience.
+The solution: Pick one specific problem that speaks to one specific consumer.

 This B2B animation video from Cisco puts this philosophy to the test.